Fons Trompenaars: Dilemma theory

 Dilemma theory, as proposed by Fons Trompenaars and Charles Hampden-Turner, is a framework for understanding and managing cultural differences in organizations.
 Trompenaars and Hampden-Turner suggest that cultural diversity often leads to dilemmas or tensions between conflicting cultural values.
 These dilemmas can arise in various areas such as communication, decision-making, leadership, and teamwork.

 The key premise of dilemma theory is that these cultural dilemmas are not problems to be solved but rather paradoxes to be managed.
-Instead of trying to eliminate one side of the dilemma in favor of the other, individuals and organizations must learn to navigate the tensions between conflicting values.
+Instead of trying to eliminate one side of the dilemma in favor of the other, individuals and organizations are most successful if they learn to navigate the tensions between conflicting values.